Taylor Swift expected to testify in groping case in Denver | New Country 923

 Swift countersued, claiming sexual assault, setting up the civil trial where she is expected to testify amid tightened courthouse security.

-Opening statements could begin Tuesday in the case that could last two weeks.
+Jury selection is to start on Monday.
+Opening statements were expected to begin Tuesday in the case that could last two weeks.
 Court documents say it is unlikely that either side will settle.

 Swift is seeking a verdict that awards her $1, while holding Mueller responsible and “serving as an example to other women who may resist publicly reliving similar outrageous and humiliating acts,” her lawsuit says.